mrchaoticx/Daisy-Public-Collection/Model 917/README.md

 The classic 917 Piston tube can have a modern 880's Piston put into it.
 Though possibly to save money on engineering, keeping most parts similar through the Daisy line allows for a lot of customization and cheap, abundant parts.

-In this specific folder you will find many printable and orderable models for the 917.
-This includes many custom models all free to you.
+In this specific folder you will find many printable and orderable models for the 917&&880.

 > [!NOTE]
 > Models or videos have namesakes or titles based off where they come from.
 All videos in a folder, if linked, are compatible or useful to that model.